cppalliance/burl/README.md

 ```

 For a complete, runnable tour of the API — including in-place body reads,
-proxies, cookie persistence, and deferred execution — see
+proxies, cookie persistence, and deferred execution, see
 [example/usage.cpp](example/usage.cpp).

 ## The Beast2 Family